exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 .. _signature:

-signature
+Signature
 ---------

 The signature of a method or a function is the list of arguments and constraints that applies when calling it.

-In its simplest form, signature of a method is its argument's type and list, though modern syntax should also include default values, visibilities and parameter names.
+In its simplest form, signature of a method is its name, its argument's type and list, though modern syntax also include default values, visibilities, attributes and parameter names.

 .. code-block:: php